RushilM/cse15l-lab-reports/lab2.md

 **The path to the private key and for public SSH key on local directory**
 ![Alt text](Lab2CSE15LScreenshot4.png)

-**Accesing ieng6 course specfifc account without being prompted for a password.**
+**Accesing ieng6 course specific account without being prompted for a password.**
 ![Alt text](Lab2CSE15LScreenshot3.png)